 How prevalent is this trend?

 Many African countries struggled with transfers of power in their first half century after independence.
 Leaders who gained recognition during national movements for independence consolidated power and bound their own positions in office with their countries’ national identities.
 By early 2019, three African heads of state had been in power for more than three decades each: Teodoro Obiang Nguema Mbasogo in Equatorial Guinea, Paul Biya in Cameroon, and Yoweri Museveni in Uganda.
 More than a dozen other African heads of state have been in power for at least ten years.
 In August 2017, Angolan President Jose Eduardo dos Santos stepped down after thirty-eight years in office, and in November of that year, Zimbabwean President Robert Mugabe was forced from office after thirty-seven years by a military coup.
+In 2019, Sudan’s Omar al-Bashir was ousted after three decades in power.

 What has been its impact on growth and stability?